Iron Creek Falls

 Gifford Pinchot National Forest

-Encompassing the foothills surrounding both Mount St. Helens and Mount Adams and the spine of the Cascades in southern Washington, Gifford Pinchot NF is packed with amazing waterfalls.
-Iron Creek Falls and Falls Creek Falls, for example, are waterfalls with a beautiful semi-circle ledges that funnel water over moss-laden cliffs.
-Similarly, Spirit Falls, near the Columbia River Gorge and surrounded by private land, is actually three waterfalls that drop into a beautiful turquoise pool and churns around.
+Encompassing the foothills surrounding both Mount St. Helens and Mount Adams and the spine of the Cascades in southern Washington, Gifford Pinchot National Forest is packed with amazing waterfalls.
+Iron Creek Falls and Falls Creek Falls, for example, are waterfalls with beautiful semi-circular ledges that funnel water over moss-laden cliffs.
+Similarly, Spirit Falls, near the Columbia River Gorge and surrounded by private land, is actually three waterfalls that drop into a beautiful turquoise pool and churn around.
 The water is eventually expelled forcefully into a lake downstream and then into the Gorge.
 Panther Creek Falls is located further north and is comprised of a series of small ribbons of water that drop over a hundred feet.
 The water flows between moss clinging to a rock cliff before consolidating and dropping a second time.

 Falls Creek Falls